elusivecodes/fQuery/docs/QuerySet.md

 - `events` is a space-separated string of events to trigger on the nodes.
 - `options` is an object containing properties to define the new Event.
+    - `data` can be used to attach additional data to the event.
-    - `detail` can be used to attach additional data to the event.
+    - `detail` can be used to attach additional details to the event.
     - `bubbles` is a boolean indicating whether the event should bubble, and will default to *true*.
     - `cancelable` is a boolean indicating whether the event is cancelable, and will default to *true*.